NAMSA Purchasing Terms and Conditions

 d.
 Invoice footer: Tax total and Invoice Total.

 f.
 NAMSA will not be obligated to pay Seller for products or services provided more than sixty (60) days prior to the date of receipt of the invoice by NAMSA for such products or services.
-Subject to the provisions of Paragraph g below, NAMSA shall pay each invoice within forty-five (45) days of the receipt of the invoice from Seller.
+Subject to the provisions of Paragraph g below, NAMSA shall pay each invoice within ninety (90) days of the receipt of the invoice from Seller.

 g.
 NAMSA’s Client’s payment to the NAMSA for the products and services described in Seller’s invoice is a condition precedent to the NAMSA’s payment to the Seller for such invoice.